softbalanced/tradesignal/README.md

 # TradeSignal

-Best Stock Signal Application – Get Free Signals Today
+Stock Signal Application – Get Free Signals Today

 Trading the stock market can be tricky – especially if you are a beginner.
 However, by using stock signal application, no need for extensive research and analysis, allowing to streamline trading through daily and weekly trade period.